knowrahman/AWS-SAA-C02-Course/README.md

 Designed for data that isn't accessed often, long term storage, backups, disaster recovery files.
 The requirement for data to be safe is most important.

+don't use it for temporary data, frequently accessed

 #### 1.4.9.3.
 One Zone-IA

 - Designed for data that is accessed less frequently but needed quickly.